-Twelve Labs video AI just pulled in $100 million because investors are making a deep tech bet that the next AI interface won’t be a chat box, it will be searchable footage.
+Twelve Labs video AI just pulled in $100 million because investors are making AI startup bets that the next AI interface won’t be a chat box, it will be searchable footage.
 The startup said Wednesday, July 1, that it raised a $100 million Series B to expand its work on models that can understand, index, retrieve, and reason over video, according to PYMNTS.

 Twelve Labs Grabs $100M as Video AI Battles Chatbots